JWST Example Science Programs

 All example science programs presented below were constructed prior to launch.

-A few examples have been updated to include content based on Cycle 3 versions of ETC and APT but most other examples remain unchanged.
-Therefore, details contained in these examples (such as exposure parameter specifications or achieved S/N values, etc.) may be different than those produced by the updated ETC and APT tools available post-launch.
+A few examples have been updated to include content based on Cycle 4 versions of ETC and APT but others may use older versions.
+Therefore, details contained in these examples (such as exposure parameter specifications or achieved S/N values, etc.) may be different than those produced by the latest ETC and APT tools.
 However, they are still judged to provide good guidance for the process of going from a science use case to a finished proposal, by way of running the ETC and preparing an APT file for submission.

 Due to ongoing development of ETC and APT, you may see minor differences in the GUI appearance when compared to screen shots in the example articles.
-Also, the detailed results produced by the current ETC will be different from those described in these examples because on-orbit sensitivities have been updated from pre-launch expectations.
+Also, the detailed results produced by the current ETC will be different from those described in some of these examples.
 Hence, while details may be different, these examples are still deemed useful for training purposes.

 On this page